epwalsh/batched-fn/README.md

 }
 ```

-Without `batched-fn`, the webserver route would need to call `Model::predict` on each
+Without `batched-fn` a webserver route would need to call `Model::predict` on each
-individual input which would result in a bottleneck from under-utilizing the GPU:
+individual input, resulting in a bottleneck from under-utilizing the GPU:

 ```rust
 use once_cell::sync::Lazy;